-Shopping catalogs – a cross line between storytelling and selling

 Shopping catalogs and the sales-marketing mix

-  One of the misconceptions people people have regarding shopping catalogs is that they’re an old fashioned way of doing business.
+One of the misconceptions people have regarding shopping catalogs is that they’re an old fashioned way of doing business.
 And they couldn’t be more wrong about it.
 Catalogs are not only a valuable tool to increase brand awareness and tell your “brand story”, but they’re also a powerful asset that can be used to maximize sales, especially when well-integrated with other channels.
 They sort of making this transition from the offline to the online world and statistics have shown that companies that use catalogs have a better grip on their sales strategy.
 Because in the end, all businesses want the same thing: sales and more sales.
 And online catalog shopping can help you achieve that.

 Think of your catalog as a shop

 Since the main purpose of a shopping catalog is to drive sales, why not think of your catalog (whether it be printed or digital) as a shop?

 If we continue with this analogy, the cover of your shopping catalog would be the shop window, so it needs to be appealing but also informative, and let potential customers know what you are selling.
 The rest of your catalog should give people the impression that they’re walking in a shop, so you need to make it as pleasant as possible for them, and as profitable as possible for your business.
 This is why extra attention to how products are presented, space allocation, quality of photography, and layouts are much needed.
 Make sure to create hotspots for best selling products so that they are easily spotted and bring to attention special offers just like brick-to-mortar shops do.
 And nonetheless, make the whole online catalog shopping experience easy to navigate through and enjoyable.
 Happy customers are more likely to be returning customers.